Renofa Yamaguchi FC: History

 In the days of Yamaguchi Teachers, the team frequently finished mid to low table in the Chūgoku league.
 However, since the establishing of the new club in 2006, the team has consistently improved their final league position.
 This culminated in the 2008 season where they achieved their first league win.
 In the All Japan Regional Football Promotion League Series of that year the team finished fourth in the final round, missing the opportunity for promotion to the Japan Football League.
 The 2009 season saw them win their first Emperor's Cup match, beating Mitsubishi Motors Mizushima F.C. in a penalty shoot out.

 Since the team's formation it had operated as a private organisation, however when the Nonprofit organization Yamaguchi Athletics Club was established on 24 May 2011, managing control of the team changed hands putting the new NPO in charge.

-After the club finished on 4th-place in 2014 Japan Football League and passed the necessary licensing, J.League officially admitted Renofa Yamaguchi to participate in J3 League, starting from the 2015 season.
+After finishing in 4th place in the 2014 Japan Football League and securing the necessary licensing, the J.League officially welcomed Renofa Yamaguchi to join the J3 League, starting from the 2015 season.
 Their J.League debut came in 2015 season.
 On 23 November 2015, Renofa earned their first and successful promotion from the JFL after winning the J3 League.
 The club was promoted for the J2 League ahead of the 2016 season.
 The club was guaranteed promotion after a 2–2 draw against Gainare Tottori in the closing rounds of the season, as Renofa were working towards J2 licensing before the season ended, for the promotion to be actually earned.

-On 26 September 2023, Renofa Yamaguchi announcement officially granted J1 License.
+On September 26, 2023, Renofa Yamaguchi announced that they had officially been granted a J1 License.

-The club is set to compete in their 10th consecutive season in the J2 League in 2025.
+In 2025, Renofa Yamaguchi were relegated to the J3 League for the next season after finishing 19th, marking their worst performance in the league and ending a nine-year run in the second tier.